Dargoul-Ayoub/CollectionNote/README.md

 # CollectionNote
 this desktop application it will allow you to create  notes and reach to them  quickly
+it works on windows and needs NetFramwork 4+

 Watch this Video to see how it's working